uktrade/iigb-beta-content/content/beta/industries/energy-generation/sub-sectors/offshore-wind/intro/en_US.md

 ---
-title: The UK: the world’s largest offshore wind producer
+title: Offshore wind in the UK
 ---